Is Ohio A Good State to Buy A Home?

 Are you in the process of deciding where to buy a home and wondering if Ohio is the place for you?
 You may be surprised to learn that the Buckeye State has many attributes that make it a great state for buying a home.

-In this article, we’ll examine various reasons why Ohio is an excellent state to consider purchasing a house.
-From top-notch schools and neighborhoods to a decent cost of living, we’ll break down everything you need to know about buying real estate in Ohio so that you can make the best decision possible when it comes time to purchase your dream home!
+Examine the various reasons why Ohio is a good place to live.
+From top-notch schools and neighborhoods to a decent cost of living, we’ll break down everything you need to know about buying real estate in Ohio so that you can make the best decision possible when purchasing your dream home!

 What is the cost of living in Ohio?

-One of the perks of living in Ohio is its affordable cost of living.
+One of the perks of living in Ohio is its affordable cost.
 Overall, it’s about 17% cheaper to live here compared to the national average.
-Housing is one of the places where you will see the most savings.
-Statewide, the median housing price in Ohio was $179,700, making it 38% cheaper than the rest of the nation in 2022.
+Housing is one of the places where you will see the savings.
+Statewide, the median home price in Ohio was $197,700, making it 38% cheaper than the rest of the nation in 2023.

-Of course, this is just a look at the state on the whole.
-Pricing can vary, so you will have to look closer at the different cities you might be considering.
+Of course, this is just a big-picture look at the state.
+Actual expenditures vary, so you must look closer at the Ohio cities you might consider.
 For example, living in The Village of Indian Hill outside Cincinnati is an overall 110% more than the state average.
-For electricity costs in the Cleveland-Akron metro, you’ll pay an average electrical price per kWh of $11.91, below the national average of $13.71.
-The point is, your actual expenses will vary widely in all categories.
+Electricity costs in the Cleveland-Akron metro cost an average electrical price per kWh of $11.91, below the national average of $13.71.
+Once you have an area of Ohio you’ve narrowed in on, do more research on actual expenditures.

 How much money do you need to live in Ohio?

-Cost savings are obviously a big reason to choose Ohio for your home.
-In looking at MIT’s living wage calculation, a single adult would need to make $15.33 to have a living wage in the state.
+Cost savings are a big reason to choose Ohio for your home.
+In looking at MIT’s living wage calculation, a single adult must make $15.33 to have a living wage in the state.
 For a family of four with two children and one adult working, that would be $36.41.

-And your typical expenses for a family of four would be $11,812 a year for food, $10,825 for housing, and $14,164 for transportation.
+For a family of four, typical expenses would be $11,812 a year for food, $10,825 for housing, and $14,164 for transportation.
 The required annual income after taxes to cover all expenses would be $65,295, not including childcare costs.

 In 2022, the average Ohio home value was $213,000.
 Housing costs could run anywhere from $642-$1,592 per month, spending on size, market, and renting versus buying.